k2view-academy/K2View-Academy/articles/29_tracing/05_trace_view.md

 # Trace View

 Trace files can be viewed using a dedicated web application that is already incorporated into the Fabric Web framework.
-The site can be accessed using the following URL http://[Fabric IP address]:[Fabric port]>/app/trace/.
+The site can be accessed using the following URL: **http://[Fabric IP address]:[Fabric port]>/app/trace/**.

 After logging into the Trace view application, you will be asked to choose the trace file to be loaded.